thefrontside/microstates/README.md

 ## create(Type, value): Microstate

-`create` function is conceptually similar to `Object.create`.
-It creates a microstate object from type class and a value.
+The `create` function is conceptually similar to `Object.create`.
+It creates a Microstate object from type class and a value.
 This function is lazy, so it should be safe in most high performant operations even with complex and deeply nested data structures.

 ```js
 import { create } from "microstates";